-The default location for the report template XML files is <sca install dir>\Core\config\reports.
+The default location for the report template XML files is <sca_install_dir>\Core\config\reports.

-You can also customize the logos to use in the reports by specifying paths or replacing header.jpg and footer.jpg in this directory.
+To customize the logos used in the reports, you can replace header.jpg and footer.jpg in this directory.

 Adding Legacy Report Sections

 You can add report sections by editing the XML files.
 In the structure of the XML, the ReportSection tag defines a new section.
 It includes a Title tag for the section name, and it must include at least one Subsection tag to define the section contents in the report.
 The following XML is the Results Outline section of the Fortify Security Report: